Setup

 Before submitting your contributions, ensure that all tests pass:

-# For backend tests
+# For server tests

 cd src/backend